timescale/docs/promscale/troubleshooting.md

 For more information about compression, see the [Promscale compression documentation][promscale-compression].

-If compression is working properly, check these things:
+If compression is working properly, then do the following:
 *   Check you are using the most recent version of Promscale, to ensure you have the latest features.
 *   Consider reducing the length of time that you retain data for.